The More It Drops, The More I Buy, Part 2

 Final Thoughts

-I have repeated this at multiple times here on Seeking Alpha, but I will do it again: The largest misconception about REITs is the irrational fear of interest rate increases.
+I have repeated this multiple times here on Seeking Alpha, but I will do it again: The largest misconception about REITs is the irrational fear of interest rate increases.
 Studies from NAREIT very clearly demonstrate that share prices of equity REITs have more often increased than decreased during periods of material interest rate increases.
 In the 16 periods since 1995, when interest rates rose significantly, equity REITs generated positive returns in 12 of them or 75% of the time.

 There are today many quality REITs that trade between 8-14 times their FFO including Medical (NYSE: MPW), Kimco (NYSE:KIM), Chatham (NYSE: CLDT) and One Liberty Properties (NYSE:OLP) to name just a few.
-If you own one of these REITs and earn a mid- to high-single-digit dividend yield, you really do not need much growth to get to double digit returns.
+If you own one of these REITs and earn a mid- to high-single-digit dividend yield, you really do not need much growth to get to double-digit returns.
 Even if interest rate hikes cause the FFO multiple to contract a bit, your long-term returns would still look compelling in my opinion.

 I look forward for more REIT market selloffs.
-I will keep buying and expect to earn above average dividend yields along with very respectable long term growth.
+I will keep buying and expect to earn above average dividend yields along with very respectable long-term growth.

 If you enjoyed this article, please scroll up and click on the "Follow" button next to my name to not miss my future articles on other undervalued REIT.
 I have experience working in Private Equity Real Estate and aim to identify the best risk/reward opportunities within my field of expertise.
 My articles are free here on Seeking Alpha, and following me will allow you to receive all my research at no cost.